statin answers

 The scientists found an increase in mortality among patients taking the medicine, and they recommended everyone in the trail stop taking the drug immediately.
 There were 15,000 patients in the trial.

 It was a major blow to Pfizer's fortunes.
-Lipitor (atorvastatin) is the Pfizer's biggest-selling drug, and indeed has been the biggest selling prescription drug in the world for several years.
+Lipitor (atorvastatin) is the Pfizer's biggest-selling drug.
 Statins in general are big money-makers for the pharmaceutical industry.
 More importantly, it was a loss for the patient and medical communities who might have had another weapon in their cholesterol arsenal.

 Pfizer has at one time planned to sell it as part of the same pill as atorvastatin (in a marketing tactic called “bundling”) although they later changed that plan after protests from the medical establishment who wanted more flexibility.